jump-dev/MathOptInterface.jl/docs/src/developer/contributing.md

 # [Contributing](@id contributing_to_mathoptinterface)

-This document explains to contribute code to MathOptInterface.
+This document explains how to contribute code to MathOptInterface.

 ## Obtain the source code